jbfish00/statsofplato.github.io/_posts/2023-12-07-classic-lit-pt1.md

 # Conclusion
 There it is.
 All done.
-For the code to reproduce the dataset or to find the dataset I created, (visit my GitHub repository)[https://github.com/jbfish00/classic_lit].
+For the code to reproduce the dataset or to find the dataset I created, [visit my GitHub repository](https://github.com/jbfish00/classic_lit).
 Stay tuned for further analysis of this data so that your mind and soul may be expanded.

 <p style="text-align: center"><em>“Ignorance, the root and stem of every evil.”
 ― Plato</em></p>